Brampton Rep Basketball Program

 The rep program is registered with Basketball Ontario to ensure that all aspects of the program satisfy the guidelines as established by the governing body of amateur basketball in Ontario.

-Participation in the rep program is open to all players, however, is it contingent upon trying-out and making a team.
+Participation in the rep program is open to all players, however, it is contingent upon trying-out and making a team.
+If your son or daughter does not make the Brampton Warriors team we have other programs within the Brampton Minor Basketball Association that may be of an option like our Brampton Select Teams.

 The Brampton rep. Basketball program is affiliated with the Ontario Basketball Association (O.B.A.).
 Players at the Rep. level must demonstrate exceptional skill, athleticism and strong commitment to the game of basketball.

-The Players are selected through a series of open tryouts in early fall.
-(Please monitor this site for dates and location.)
+The Players are selected through a series of open tryouts in late summer and early fall.
+(Please follow us on social media and keeping checking this site when tryouts will be taking place).
+There is a small fee to tryout for our rep teams ranging from $10 – $25 dollars.
 The rep. season runs from September to June.
-Teams will also play other O.B.A affiliated clubs and play in 3 to 5 tournaments including the Provincial Championships.
+Teams will play in various leagues and also play other O.B.A affiliated clubs and play in 3 to 5 tournaments including the Provincial Championships.

 Brampton Rep. Basketball program is intended for athletes who are committed and serious about playing basketball at a competitive level.
 It is very difficult to play competitive basketball and another competitive sport.
-Brampton Rep. Basketball is considered the priority sports commitment for our players.
 Players are expected to put rep basketball ahead of any other team sport.
 School work/activities always take precedence over rep basketball.

 Brampton Rep. basketball is a volunteer organization and every parent of every player is expected to commit to a volunteer effort to help the teams run.
 This commitment need not be more than a few hours on an occasional basis, but it is essential.
 Your Managers (who are also volunteers!) will outline the volunteer jobs during the first team meeting.